 Louisiana population grows enough to keep 6 US House seats

-BATON ROUGE, La.
-(AP) — Louisiana’s population grew enough over the past decade that it won’t lose a congressional seat, but that growth still fell well below the increases seen in many other states and across the nation.
+BATON ROUGE (AP) — Louisiana’s population grew enough over the past decade that it won’t lose a congressional seat, but that growth still fell well below the increases seen in many other states and across the nation.

 The latest U.S. census data released Monday showed Louisiana had more than 4.6 million people in the latest 2020 tally, about 124,000 more people than in 2010.
 The 2.7% growth rate was far short of the 7.4% population increase seen across the United States.